PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

 - **Battle System Simulation**:
   - Testing battle system:
-    - We can add a certain hazard during battle test.
     - We can save the test simulation set up for next use.
     - We can restart the battle again from the beginning.